Ƶ

 How do you write a Purchase Order?

-• Payment Terms: Clearly outline payment conditions, including due dates, acceptable payment methods, and any early payment discounts.
+• Payment Terms: Specify payment method, due dates, and any early payment discounts or late payment penalties

 What should be included in a Purchase Order?

-• Party Details: Full legal names, physical addresses, and GST registration numbers of both buyer and supplier as required by tax legislation.
+• Party Details: Full legal names, addresses, and GST numbers of buyer and supplier

-• Order Specifications: Detailed description of goods/services, quantities, unit prices, and total amount (including GST breakdown) to prevent ambiguity.
+• Order Specifics: Clear description, quantities, unit prices, and total amount including GST

 What's the difference between a Purchase Order and a Purchase Agreement?

-• Complexity: Purchase Orders are typically simpler documents focused on immediate commercial needs, while Purchase Agreements require more extensive negotiation and often legal review.
+• Legal Complexity: Purchase Orders are simpler documents focusing on order details, while Purchase Agreements contain more extensive terms, conditions, and legal protections

 Get our New Zealand-compliant Purchase Order: